 Treadmills can be great exercise machines, but they sometimes develop squeaking sounds or other issues that may produce noise.
-The good thing is that these issues are typically quite easy to fix when you know how.
+So why exactly is your treadmill squeaking?

 First, let’s look at the causes of treadmill squeaking.
 Then we can look at solutions to the problems.